Ralblast/Ralblast/README.md

 I'm a **Computer Science student from India**, pursuing my **B.Tech in Computer Science and Engineering**.
 I’m passionate about **software engineering**, **data structures & algorithms**, and **web development**.
 I love learning new technologies, building projects, and improving my logical thinking every day.
-Outside of tech, I enjoy reading books, playing chess, and boxing, gym.
+Outside of tech, I enjoy reading books, playing chess, boxing, and hitting the gym.

 ---